forthink-xyz/forthink_uwb_sniffer_tool/README.md

 The UWB PHY of the Module compatible with IEEE 802.15.4a/z, and support the FiRa/CCC MAC Specification.

-With the `Sniffer-Tool.exe` , you can easily do works like:
+With the `exe\Sniffer-v1.0.0.exe` , you can easily do works like:

  - Quick scan of the UWB signals around
  - Easily monitor the UWB channel